Coronavirus (COVID-19) Update

 There are two separate grant schemes - please ensure you claim under the appropriate scheme

-1) Discretionary Grant Fund Scheme now open - 1 June 2020
+1) Discretionary Grant Fund Scheme is now closed.

-Once all Applications have been received the Local Authority will consider eligibility and determine the level of grant to be awarded, with awards to be paid before the end of June 2020.
+Applications that have been received the Local Authority are being considered for eligibility, and we are determining the level of grant to be awarded, with awards to be paid before the end of June 2020.

 2) Small Business Grants Fund and Retail, Hospitality and Leisure Grant Fund